tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 # Question 3
 What is the most usual cause of a pulmonary embolism?

 [RIGHT] Blood clots that travel to the lungs
 [WRONG] Pulmonary hypertension
 [WRONG] Traumatic injuries to the lungs

 # Question 4
  The nurse assesses a patient for a possible pulmonary embolism.
-The nurse looks for the most frequent sign of:
+The nurse looks for the most common sign of:

 [WRONG] Hemoptysis
 [WRONG] Syncope